Erik84750/turntable-controller/README.md

   b. stepper motor driver: any motor driver module can be used but prefered option is a module with an onboard A4988 chip

-  c. indexing sensor: optical sensor with accurate positioning sensing.
+  c. indexing sensor: optical HC-020K sensor with accurate positioning sensing; only the sensor (no perforated disks).
 Hall effect is exluded due to its inacurate sensing repeatability and wide detection range.

   d.
 4x4 keypad with pushbuttons (no membrane keypad)